acuminous/yadda/README.md

     .merge(shared_dictionary)
     .define('speciality', /(cardio|elderly|gastro)/);
 ```
-An alternative way to make your regular expressions more rediable is to alias them.
+An alternative way to make your regular expressions more readable is to alias them.
 So instead of...
 ```js
     .given('$patient is (?:still )awaiting discharge', function(patient) {
         // some code